12 (More) Reasons to Start a Jade Egg Practice

 3. There are currently no scientific studies proving (or disproving) the effectiveness of a jade egg practice.

 A lack of scientific evidence is not proof of anything if no studies have been conducted.
-The introduction of many “alternative therapies” is often met with an adverse reaction from the establishment—yoga, meditation, and acupuncture were criticized and dismissed until research showed that there were actual benefits to these ancient practices.
-(Acupuncture has similar roots to the jade egg in that it is connected to the practice of traditional Chinese medicine.)
-Jade egg studies are currently underway with pelvic floor specialists and other experts (such as my colleague, Saida Desilets, Ph.D.), and I think this research will demonstrate how effective the process truly is.
+The introduction of many “alternative” practices is often met with an adverse reaction from the establishment—yoga, meditation, and acupuncture were criticized and dismissed until research showed that there were actual benefits to these ancient practices.
+(Acupuncture has similar roots to the jade egg in that it is connected to Chinese tradition.)

 4. The jade egg does not cause toxic shock syndrome.

 This is a totally unfounded allegation.
 (I’d be curious to know if people who proclaim that jade eggs can cause TSS turn their vitriol and righteousness towards tampon sellers, producers, and users.)
-There is not a single case or study linking the use of jade eggs with TSS.
-They have been used in the US for more than three decades by tens of thousands of women—with no reported health issues.
+I am not aware of a single case or study linking the use of jade eggs with TSS.
+They have been used in the US for more than three decades by tens of thousands of women—with no publicly reported health issues.
 Is it possible that jade eggs could cause TSS?
-Saida Desilets and I have asked this question.
+My colleague, Saida Desilets, Ph.D., and I have asked this question.
 Here are what experts say: